 Components can avoid all of these issues...

-To visualize it, similar to GraphQL, the schema can be queried through the introspection
+To visualize it, in addition to the standard introspection field

 New syntax, supporting URL-based queries permalink